 It is recommended to use neuronal medium (NM, Cat.
-No. 1521) for the culturing of MN-c in vitro.
+No. 1521) for the culture of mouse neurons in vitro.

 Product Use

 MN-c are for research use only.
 They are not approved for human or animal use, or for application in in vitro diagnostic procedures.